Ronan McCrea: The End of the Gay Rights Revolution, Kartoniert / Broschiert

 Klappentext

-The gay rights movement in the West has succeeded beyond its wildest dreams.
-It is widely assumed that its victories are now secure.
+The gay rights movement in the West has succeeded beyond its wildest dreams - but this success seems suddenly fragile.

-Ronan McCrea's important new book argues that, in fact, the forces driving the advance of gay rights -such as the wider cultural shift towards greater sexual freedom - are weakening while political developments, cultural changes, and migration patterns mean that sources of opposition, both old and new, are gaining strength.
-The gay rights movement appears ill-equipped to meet this challenge.
-Rather than protecting the unprecedented freedom that has been won, campaigners have fallen prey to the assumption that they are on the winning side of history.
-This complacency has led the movement into hubris: expanding its aims and making new enemies while refusing to entertain the notion that elements of the gay rights revolution, such an over-prioritisation of sexual freedom, may be both political liabilities and impediments to the well-being of gay men.
+Ronan McCrea's important book argues that this is no blip.
+Forces favourable to gay rights - such as the wider cultural shift towards greater sexual freedom - are weakening, while political developments, cultural changes and migration patterns mean that sources of opposition, both old and new, are gaining strength.
+The gay rights movement is ill-equipped to meet this challenge.
+Convinced that history is on its side, the movement has expanded its aims and made new enemies while refusing to consider whether elements of the sexual freedoms it fought for have had unforeseen downsides, including for gay people themselves.

-If the gay rights revolution is to endure, a fundamental reconsideration of its goals, its history and its limits is required.
-Anyone wanting to understand the challenges faced by gay rights and the wider liberal project needs to read this timely warning
+For the gay rights revolution to endure, a fundamental reconsideration of its goals, its history and its limits is required.
+Anyone wanting to understand the challenges faced by gay rights and the wider liberal project needs to read this timely warning.

-The gay rights movement in the West has succeeded beyond its wildest dreams.
-It is widely assumed that its victories are now secure.
+The gay rights movement in the West has succeeded beyond its wildest dreams - but this success seems suddenly fragile.

-Ronan McCrea's important new book argues that, in fact, the forces driving the advance of gay rights -such as the wider cultural shift towards greater sexual freedom - are weakening while political developments, cultural changes, and migration patterns mean that sources of opposition, both old and new, are gaining strength.
-The gay rights movement appears ill-equipped to meet this challenge.
-Rather than protecting the unprecedented freedom that has been won, campaigners have fallen prey to the assumption that they are on the winning side of history.
-This complacency has led the movement into hubris: expanding its aims and making new enemies while refusing to entertain the notion that elements of the gay rights revolution, such an over-prioritisation of sexual freedom, may be both political liabilities and impediments to the well-being of gay men.
+Ronan McCrea's important book argues that this is no blip.
+Forces favourable to gay rights - such as the wider cultural shift towards greater sexual freedom - are weakening, while political developments, cultural changes and migration patterns mean that sources of opposition, both old and new, are gaining strength.
+The gay rights movement is ill-equipped to meet this challenge.
+Convinced that history is on its side, the movement has expanded its aims and made new enemies while refusing to consider whether elements of the sexual freedoms it fought for have had unforeseen downsides, including for gay people themselves.

-If the gay rights revolution is to endure, a fundamental reconsideration of its goals, its history and its limits is required.
+For the gay rights revolution to endure, a fundamental reconsideration of its goals, its history and its limits is required.
 Anyone wanting to understand the challenges faced by gay rights and the wider liberal project needs to read this timely warning.